Police State Review: Story, Cast, Rating & Final Verdict

 The total runtime of Police State is 73 minutes (1h 13m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 1/10, and global collection metrics, Police State stands as a challenging project for the creators.
-It remains an essential piece of the 2018 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 1.0/10, and global performance metrics, Police State is classified as a FLOP.
+It remains an essential part of the 2018 cinematic calendar.

 Frequently Asked Questions